 Deployment strategy

-From v1.0.0, only PostgreSQL and Redis connection parameters must still be configured via environment variables.
+From v1.0.0, only PostgreSQL, Redis, and TZ configuration must still be configured via environment variables.
 All other configuration values are managed through the browser setup wizard and persisted in the database.
 For compatibility with legacy installations, environment variables are imported into the database automatically on first startup.
 The Setup Wizard is shown on clean installation as lending page and is also available later from the menu under Administration > Setup Wizard.

 Quick Start Deployment on K3S WITH HELM